-UNH bills are sent electronically only.
+UNH monthly billing statements are sent electronically only.
 Bills are posted to student Webcat accounts.
 Students may authorize parents or others to access their account information by setting up Parent Portal accounts.
 Billing notifications are sent to UNH-assigned email addresses when new bills are posted.
+Designated Parent Portal contacts are also emailed when new statements are generated and are available to view online through the Parent Portal.
 Students are responsible for monitoring their UNH email addresses.

 Mandatory fees partially fund various programs and services which are available to all students.
-Students are required to pay all mandatory fees charged regardless of actual usage of the programs and services.
+Students are required to pay all mandatory fees charged regardless of the actual usage of the programs and services.

-Student accounts which are not fully paid by the payment due date specified on the tuition bill will be assessed late fees.
+Student accounts that are not fully paid by the payment due date specified on the tuition bill will be assessed late fees or be disenrolled from their semester course registration(s).
 Students who register after the payment due date are expected to pay tuition and fees at the time of registration.
-Graduate students' tuition and fees are payable at registration and graduate students are not considered registered until their accounts have been paid.
 If a check tendered in payment is returned unpaid by the bank upon which it was drawn, the student will be assessed a returned check fee.

-12.32 Failure to pay University accounts
+Failure to pay University accounts

-All university bills must be paid before a student is permitted to register for the ensuing semester, to graduate, to receive any credit for courses taken and to receive transcripts.
-Any student who does not clear outstanding debts will be considered as not having completed registration, will have all enrollments for the current semester deleted, and will be held liable for bills under the refund policy.
+All university bills must be paid before a student is permitted to register for the ensuing semester, graduate, and receive any credit for courses taken.
+Any student who does not clear outstanding debts will be considered as not having completed registration will have all enrollments for the current semester deleted, and will be held liable for bills under the refund policy.
+Students who pay their balance may be reinstated at the discretion of Student Accounts, but are responsible for maintaining their grades in their classes.
 Students who are eligible to graduate must have all bills paid before they can receive a diploma and/or an official transcript.

-Student accounts remaining unpaid more than 30 days after termination of student status for any reason may be liable for interest and collection charges.
+Student accounts remaining unpaid more than 30 days after the termination of student status for any reason may be liable for interest and collection charges.

-12.321 Loan defaults
+Loan defaults

-Former students who have not made the required payments (i.e. "defaulted") on government-backed and/or campus-backed loans will not be permitted to register for classes, to graduate, to receive any credit for courses taken, or to receive transcripts.
-Please contact Business Services, Stoke Hall.
-(Some examples of government loans are Perkins, Direct Loans; some examples of UNH loans are UNH Institutional Loans, UNH Temporary Loans, UNH Emergency Loans.)
+Former students who have not made the required payments (i.e. "defaulted") on government-backed (e.g. Perkins Loans and Director Loans) may not be permitted to register for classes, graduate, receive any credit for courses taken, or receive official transcripts.
+Former students in this situation may contact Student Financial Services for more information or to discuss resolving these matters.

-12.33 ROTC uniform and equipment charges
+ROTC uniform and equipment charges

 Students will be billed for the value of articles issued to them that are lost, damaged, or not returned.
-Failure to pay such charges shall be processed under 12.32, Failure to Pay University Accounts.
+Failure to pay such charges shall be processed as described in the Failure to Pay University Accounts section of this policy.

-12.341 Refund of tuition and fees
+Refund of tuition and fees

-Students who withdraw or drop to part-time are eligible for partial refund of tuition and fees.
-One hundred percent of tuition, mandatory fees and course fees will be refunded until the second Friday of the semester; one-half after the second Friday and until the fifth Friday; and none thereafter.
-(See 03.3).
+Students who withdraw or drop to part-time status after classes begin are eligible for a partial refund of tuition and fees.
+The refund amount will depend on different factors including the term and the duration of the course.
+A full refund schedule can be found on the Academic Calendar.
 This refund policy also applies to students reducing their credit load from full to part-time.

-Students receiving Title IV financial aid will be refunded based upon the schedule noted above.
+Students receiving Title IV financial aid will be refunded based on the schedule noted above.
 Some portion of financial aid may be returned to the financial aid program in accordance with the Title IV regulations in effect at the time of withdrawal from the University or drop from full-time to part-time status.